KaayYoung/COMP-2511/README.md

 # COMP-2511

-When run cse machine, need to change the board path in board page
+When run on cse machine or other laptops, need to change the board path in board page line 278 Board newBoard = BoardGenerator.loadBoardFromFile("C:/Users/KayLa/IdeaProjects/FinalVersion/puzzles/easy1.txt");